-Mystification occurs when a party attributes their own creation to a different party with the intent of exposing the true authorship at some point.
-In this sense, mystification is synonymous with hoax.
+A mystification is created when a party attributes their own creation to a different party with the intent of exposing the true authorship at some point.
+In this sense, mystification is synonymous with hoax, and it requires the reveal for it to be complete.
 Mystification is typically restricted to literary creations, but I don’t see the need for such a limitation.

 My favorite book on this topic is Julia Abramson’s Learning From Lying, Paradoxes of the Literary Mystification, published in 2005.
 I found this book to be a captivating introduction to the topic and full of relevant information for future studies.
-She defined mystification the same way that Henry Keazor defined hoax; a temporarily deceptive creation meant to have its true origins revealed.[9, p.12, 14] To drive this alignment home, she even refers to mystification a “temporary hoax” in her book.[9, p.18] But this raises the question of whether she thinks there is such a thing as the “perpetual hoax”, a thing which might as well just be called a forgery.
-Also, is it useful to give mystification and hoax the same definitions?
-As of now, these are just two different words for the same thing.
-A deeper study into the origins of these two words might reveal a way to apply them to different things but I’m not aware of a study of that nature and I have not yet had time to conduct it myself.
+She defined mystification the same way that Henry Keazor defined hoax; a temporarily deceptive creation meant to have its true origins revealed.[9, p.12, 14] This definition is in line with how Anthony Grafton defined it in his Forgers and Critics.[12, p.5] To broaden this alignment, she referred to a mystification as being a “temporary hoax”.[9, p.18] But this raises the question of whether she thinks there is such a thing as the “perpetual hoax”, a thing which might as well just be called a forgery.

-A plagiary is created when a party claims as their own the original created by a different party.
+A plagiary is created when a party claims a different party’s creation as their own.
 It can occur intentionally or unintentionally.
-In the case the it is unintentional, the person does not recognize that taking someone else’s creation as their own does not make it their own.
+In the case that it is unintentional, the person does not recognize that taking someone else’s creation as their own does not make it their own.
+There isn’t an intent to deceive anyone, even though they are stealing the work.
 This can also result from cryptomnesia, where someone believes they are the originator of a creation because they forgot the creation’s true origin.